 Besides being a palindrome ‘a toyota’ is also a good bet for a reliable vehicle that will get you where you want to go.
 Your education should get you where you want to go as well, so with that labored and overwrought segue, I present—bump, pa, bummm!—the seven ways students flush away their time and energy (that don’t involve social media or games).

-- Students Waste Time and Energy Changing Tasks – Do you go up to campus in the morning for a class and then go home for awhile only to return in the afternoon for another class?
-Two words; time suck.
+4. Students Waste Time and Energy Changing Tasks – Do you go up to campus in the morning for a class and then go home for awhile only to return in the afternoon for another class?
+Two words; “time suck.”
 Sometimes you don’t have a choice, but if you can find a way to wangle it, schedule all those classes together.
 Seniors are usually better wanglers than freshman just by dint of practice.
 Wangle well and waste wess.

-- Students Waste Time and Energy Studying Poorly – Not taking breaks every thirty or forty minutes when you study?
+5. Students Waste Time and Energy Studying Poorly – Not taking breaks every thirty or forty minutes when you study?
 That’s a beginner mistake.
 Other beginner mistakes that waste your time and energy include taking crap notes during lectures or while reading, memorizing things by repetition, and making flashcards with so much info on them they’re actually tiny pages of notes.
 Don’t let these get the better of you.
-See my free video and ebook for quick fixes.
+See my ebook for quick fixes.

 What other things suck away your valuable time and energy?
 Tell us in the comments, and share this post if you found it interesting enough to read this far.